 As well as recording what we have living in the Garden the management of the Garden is being changed to make it even more wildlife-friendly.
-One particularly innovative experiment that is now demonstrating considerable potential is what I have called twenty-five square metres for biodiversity.
+One particularly innovative experiment that is now demonstrating considerable potential is what I like to call twenty-five square metres for biodiversity.

-This experiement involved stripping the turf from two twenty-five square metre plots alongside the Weather Station and sowing a mix of low-growing perennial wild flowers.
+This experiement involved stripping the turf from two twenty-five square metre plots alongside the Front Range and sowing a mix of low-growing perennial wild flowers.
 This was carried out in 2016.

-Today the plots are flower filled colourful patches in the otherwise pretty uninteresting lawns.
-Even plants that might be thought of as tricky to succeed with like common rock-rose and wild thyme are currently present in low numbers.
+Today the plots are flower-filled colourful patches in the otherwise pretty uninteresting lawns.
+Even plants that might be thought of as tricky to establish, like common rock-rose and wild thyme, are currently present in low numbers.

 On a warm day the plots are alive with insects and manage to be both a valuable wildlife habitat and a lawn that visitors can walk across.
 This sort of treatment could be applied more widely to ammenity grassland and the experiment is a great example of the Garden’s demonstrating innovation.
 The original idea came from Leonie Alexander at the Edinburgh Living Landscape project.

-It would be fascinating to assess public opinion on the two patches, also aptly called ‘floral tapestry lawns’, as the potential to expand this kind of species-rich grassland is considerable.
+It would be fascinating to assess public opinion on the two patches as the potential to expand this kind of species-rich grassland is considerable.